rmathsphys/latex-templates/README.md

 + `noether`: For assignments, exercises and example sheets.
 + `wade`: For letters.
 + `hilbert`: For beautiful yet simple books.
-+ `cambridge-schedules`: An attempt at re-creating the Cambridge Maths Tripos Schedules PDF in Latex.
++ `misc/cambridge-schedules`: An attempt at re-creating the Cambridge Maths Tripos Schedules PDF in Latex.
 Keeping it easy to use.